 I didn't expect to love Santa Fe, New Mexico.
 But I really did.
 I spent about three weeks there working on a project and feel for the city.
 The people there were warm and welcoming, and the landscape and architecture was stunning.
 So unlike anything this Midwestern girl had ever witnessed!

 I was so surprised by the food.
 It was delicious, but unlike anything I had tried before.
-The people of New Mexico find ways to add green chiles into pretty much everything, and they are well justified because it is damn delicious.
-In my three weeks there, I ate green chile on burgers, in soup, on enchiladas, chile rellenos, burritos, and even on a pizza (wouldn’t recommend).
+The people of New Mexico find ways to add their green chiles into pretty much everything, and they are well justified because it is damn delicious.
+In my three weeks there, I ate green chile on burgers, in soup, on enchiladas, chile rellenos, burritos, and even on a pizza (wouldn't recommend).
+And, thought about what recipes I could incorporate them into back home, like this Mexican Mac and Cheese!

 By the time I left, I swore "I'm never eating green chiles again."
 That didn't hold up.
 I'm so grateful for my time in New Mexico and I love incorporating green chiles into dishes.
 They are just one of those rare ingredients (like butter or garlic) that makes almost anything taste better.

 I add a little southwestern flavor to the traditional recipe.
-We love to eat this mac and cheese as a side for barbecue or any mexican dishes.
+We love to eat this Mexican Mac and Cheese as a side for barbecue or any Mexican dishes.

 - 2 cups uncooked elbow macaroni